History of Canada (1982–present): Trudeau government (2015–2025)

 In October 2015, Canada's 42nd general federal election was held.
 The Liberal Party won 39.5% of the popular vote and 184 seats in the House of Commons, with Justin Trudeau elected prime minister.

 In 2019, allegations that the Trudeau government was putting pressure on then-attorney general Jody Wilson-Raybould were reported by The Globe and Mail.
 This became known as the SNC-Lavalin affair.
-Despite this, Trudeau managed to win the 2019 federal election, though with a minority of seats.
+Despite this and an additional blackface controversy, Trudeau managed to win the 2019 federal election, though with a minority of seats.
+He later faced the WE Charity scandal.

 The COVID-19 pandemic was first detected in Canada in late mid-January 2020 and by March, all provinces and territories had declared states of emergency.
 As of June 2022, Canada has reported 41,000 COVID-19 related deaths, the third highest mortality rate in North America followed by the United States and Mexico.
+Trudeau's government announced a ban on "assault-style" weapons after the 2020 Nova Scotia attacks, which resulted in the deaths of 22 victims.
+Amid the Canada convoy protest in early 2022, Trudeau's government invoked the Emergencies Act for the first time.
+In October 2022, the House of Commons passed a motion declaring the Indigenous residential school system as genocide following the discovery of gravesites.

-Trudeau called an early election in 2021 to try and increase the Liberal party's seat share and reach a majority government.
+Trudeau called a snap election in 2021 to try and increase the Liberal party's seat share and reach a majority government.
 Trudeau won the 2021 federal election, albeit maintaining the Liberal party's minority number of seats.
-In 2025, Trudeau announced his resignation as leader of the Liberal Party of Canada, and, after the conclusion of the 2025 liberal primary, as Prime Minister of Canada.
+The Liberals and the NDP had a confidence and supply agreement from March 2022 to September 2024, helping pass legislation including a national childcare program.
+The 2024–2025 Canadian political crisis erupted following the resignation of deputy prime minister and finance minister Chrystia Freeland.
+Multiple Liberal MPs called on Trudeau to resign, which he announced in early January 2025.
+It took effect following a Liberal leadership race.

 Carney government (2025–present)

-On March 14, 2025, Mark Carney was sworn in as the Prime Minister of Canada.
-Carney became the first Prime Minister to never have served in elected office.
-In the 2025 Canadian federal election, on April 28th, Carney led the Liberal Party of Canada to a minority government, winning 169 seats.
+Former Bank of Canada governor Mark Carney won the Liberal leadership election and was sworn in as prime minister in March 2025.
+Carney became the first prime minister to never have served in elected office.
+In the 2025 Canadian federal election, on April 28, Carney led the Liberals to a minority government, winning 169 seats.
+The campaign was dominated by U.S. president Donald Trump's threats to annex Canada and announcement of tariffs against the country.